gsisko/Presentations/RoboticsDEV/RoboticsDEV.md

 ---

-# How do we Develope Modern Software?
+# How do we Develop Modern Software?

 <!--v-->